 Make Your Very Own Indigo Art at Aizome Kasuri Kobo (2hrs)

 Pure indigo dyeing involves a fermentation process carried out by thousands of microorganisms.
 In addition to dyeing, this process requires careful management of the living indigo, a test of the skills and steadfastness of the craftsperson.
 Even among Kurume Kasuri makers, Aizome Kasuri Kobo deals in the most traditional indigo dyeing methods.
-In this program, first take an inside look at the workshop’s studio space and indigo fields before creating your own piece of art by dyeing cloth or Japanese washi paper with indigo.
+In this program, first take an inside look at the workshop’s studio space before creating your own piece of art by dyeing cloth or Japanese washi paper with indigo.
 Through this experience, enjoy the color of rich indigo blue itself.

 - ● Learn about the process of dyeing indigo and making kasuri textiles